Obesity and Weight Management MSc

 - Case report, review of literature and organisational assessment.

-- Incorporate knowledge of the research process in developing services appropriately.
+- Incorporate knowledge of the research process in developing obesity and weight management services appropriately.

 To produce the professional project you will continue to study online.
 Much of the work is self-directed, however you will receive guidance from your tutor throughout the module.